marko-knoebl/slides/src/sections/pwa/34-service-worker-setup-en.md

 ## Service worker scope

-By the default a service worker will control all requests that lie within its "directory" on the server.
+By default a service worker will control all requests that lie within its "directory" on the server.

 ```js
 navigator.serviceWorker.register('/css/serviceworker.js');